adobe/NLP-Cube/README.md

 5       .       .
 PUNCT   .       _       4       punct   SpaceAfter=No
 ```

-**For user that just want to run it**, here's how to set up and use NLP-Cube in a few lines: [Quick Start Tutorial](examples/1.%20NLP-Cube%20Quick%20Tutorial.ipynb).
+**If you just want to run it**, here's how to set it up and use NLP-Cube in a few lines: [Quick Start Tutorial](examples/1.%20NLP-Cube%20Quick%20Tutorial.ipynb).

-For **advanced users that want to create and train their own models**, please the the Advanced Tutorials in ``examples/``, starting with how to [locally install NLP-Cube](examples/2.%20Advanced%20usage%20-%20NLP-Cube%20local%20installation.ipynb).
+For **advanced users that want to create and train their own models**, please see the Advanced Tutorials in ``examples/``, starting with how to [locally install NLP-Cube](examples/2.%20Advanced%20usage%20-%20NLP-Cube%20local%20installation.ipynb).

 ## Simple (PIP) installation